ZacksMohawk/StreamAMGTest/README.md

 This will give you the option to run the tests.
 Please make sure you are running the application(s) in "no persistence" mode - as outlined above - before continuing with the tests

+There is also a Postman collection in the root folder of this repo, allowing you to play around with the API endpoints manually

 ## Architecture